X

 Soroka joined the Chicago Cubs at the trade deadline and made one appearance before hitting the injured list, but he could be back by the middle of September.

-Soroka's number this season are not promising on the surface, but there's a reason the Cubs made the move to acquire him at the deadline.
+Soroka's numbers this season are not promising on the surface, but there's a reason the Cubs made the move to acquire him at the deadline.
 The 28-year-old owns a 4.86 ERA in 17 starts heading into September, but his xERA sits at 3.40.
 His 3.40 xERA ranks in the 73rd percentile, and he owns the second-largest difference between ERA and xERA this season.

 Chicago knew they needed pitching help to endure a deep playoff run, and they chose Soroka because positive regression is on his side.
-Aside from the xERA, Soroka's xBA of .217 ranks in the 84th-percentile among qualified pitchers.
+Aside from the xERA, Soroka's xBA of .217 ranks in the 84th percentile among qualified pitchers.
 The Cubs pitcher also owns a 9.72 K/9 this season, which ranks 21st among pitchers with at least 80 innings pitched.

 The arrow is pointing up for Soroka, and health could be the only obstacle left for him to overcome this season.
 He's rostered in just 6% of Yahoo! leagues, making him widely available.
 Soroka is on track to return by the middle of September, and he could provide a much-needed pitching boost.